FSI211/SimiOS/Readme.md

 ## Based on: https://github.com/chipsetx/Simple-Kernel-in-C-and-Assembly

 # Infos
-> The whole SimiOS Kernel was written in C and asm, but text editor, compiler, text editor was written in C++.
+> The whole SimiOS Kernel was written in C and asm, but text editor and compiler was written in C++.
 > Made by a 12 year old.
 > Inspired by Linux.
 > Based on a random Github Page, link above this text.